French city approves Muslim swimsuit in controversial change

 It is prohibited in most state-run pools - for hygiene, not religious reasons - where strict swimwear rules apply to all, including men who are required to wear tight-fitting trunks.

-It was carried by the slimmest of margins with 29 votes for, 27 against and 2 abstentions after two-and-a-half hours of tense debates.
+It was carried by the slimmest of margins with 29 votes for, 27 against and two abstentions after more than two hours of tense debates on Monday.

-"I am convinced that what Mr Piolle is defending is a dreadful dead-end for our country," Mr Wauquiez said at the beginning of May, accusing him of "doing deals with political Islam" to "buy votes".
+"I am convinced that what Mr Piolle is defending is a dreadful dead-end for our country," Mr Wauquiez said at the beginning of this month, accusing him of "doing deals with political Islam" to "buy votes".

 "You can't force through such a sensitive subject.
 You have no legitimacy, you weren't elected for that," he said.